remix-run/remix-website/data/posts/remix-i18n.md

 Mixing folder-level and field-level translation approaches is also possible.
 This approach is more complex and handles many regions such as `de-at`, `de-ch`, `de-de`, etc.

 [Space-level translation][space-level-docs] approach is for creating a separate space for each language and region.
 This approach simplifies the division of environments for content editors and developers.
-It's good to keep in mind as a way to simplify the environments to work.
+It's good to keep in mind as a way to simplify the environments.

 For example, while you secure the divided environments in each space, you can use [Storyblok CLI][storyblok-cli] and [Management API][mapi-docs] to share components, pages (it's called `story` at Storyblok), and schemas between spaces.
 It's a good way to keep the content structure and components consistent.